Phenomenological Study of $\Omega_c\rightarrow \Omega^-\pi^+$ at Polarized Electron-Positron Collider: Introduction

 Theoretically, the decay amplitude of $\Omega_c$ consists of factorizable and non-factorizable contributions.
-While the non-factorizable contribution is typically negligible in charmed meson decays, $\Omega_c$ decays exhibit unique dynamics: the $W$-exchange diagram (manifesting as a pole diagram) escapes helicity and color suppression, leading to non-trivial contributions.
+While non-factorizable contributions are typically negligible in charmed meson decays, $\Omega_c$ decays exhibit unique dynamics, as their amplitudes can receive contributions from both $W$-emission and $W$-exchange diagrams.
+The $W$-exchange diagram (manifesting as a pole diagram) escapes helicity and color suppression, leading to non-trivial contributions.
 In the case of $W$-exchange processes, which can be represented as pole diagrams, the typical suppression mechanisms related to helicity and color no longer apply~\cite{Cheng:1993gf}.
 As a result, theoretical predictions for charmed baryon decays tend to be more complex compared to those for charmed mesons.
 Various theoretical frameworks have been developed to study these decays, such as the covariant confined quark model~\cite{Korner:1978ec,Korner:1992wi, Ivanov:1997ra}, the pole model~\cite{Cheng:1993gf, Cheng:1991sn,Sharma:1998rd}, and current algebra~\cite{Cheng:1993gf, Sharma:1998rd, Uppal:1994pt}.
-This makes the Cabibbo-favored decay $\Omega_c \rightarrow \Omega^-\pi^+$ particularly interesting for studying parity ($P$) and $CP$ violation.
+The Cabibbo-favored decay $\Omega_c \rightarrow \Omega^- \pi^+$ is dominated by the $W$-emission process and also has a relatively large branching fraction, which makes it particularly interesting for studying parity ($P$) and $CP$ violation.
 In $\Omega_c$ and $\bar\Omega_c$ two-body decays, the asymmetry parameters $\alpha_{\Omega_c}$ and $\alpha_{\bar{\Omega}_c}$ quantify the contributions of $P$-wave (parity-violating) and $D$-wave (parity-conserving) amplitudes~\cite{Lee:1957qs}.
 Specifically, $\alpha_{\Omega_c}$ and $\alpha_{\bar{\Omega}_c}$ parameterize the decays of baryons and anti-baryons, where non-zero $\alpha_{\Omega_c}$( $\alpha_{\bar{\Omega}_c}$) and $(\alpha_{\Omega_c} + \alpha_{\bar{\Omega}_c}) / (\alpha_{\Omega_c} - \alpha_{\bar{\Omega}_c})$ values mean $P$ and $CP$ violations.
+These features make $\Omega_c$ decays an ideal laboratory for symmetry test and polarization study, which can be explored at next-generation facilities.
+The Super Tau-Charm Facility (STCF) is designed to achieve a peak luminosity of $10^{35}$ cm$^{-2}$s$^{-1}$~\cite{Achasov:2023gey}, representing a two-order-of-magnitude improvement over BESIII.
+With a center-of-mass energy range spanning $2-7$ GeV, which covers the production threshold for $\Omega_c\bar{\Omega}_c$ baryon pairs, STCF will enable unprecedented statistics for studies of charmed baryons.
+Recent theoretical studies have demonstrated that transverse and longitudinal beam polarization can improve parameter measurement precision at electron-positron colliders~\cite{Zeng:2023wqw,Cao:2024tvz}.